SongtaoLiu0823/SongtaoLiu0823.github.io/README.md

 Hi, this is Songtao.
 I'm currently a third-year Ph.D. student advised by [Prof. Peng Liu](https://s2.ist.psu.edu/pliu/) at Penn State.
 I obtained my B.S. from School of Data Science at Fudan University.
 I am interested in machine learning and generative AI.

-**I'm looking for an internship or visiting position this fall that would allow me to use my CPT.**
+**I'm looking for an internship or visiting position this fall, please contact me if you are interested in my research.**

 ## Publications